Alif Satar: Personal life

-On January 14, 2014, Alif had asked for his girlfriend's hand in marriage, Sha Dila Halid (born 1984) who is also his manager after knowing her for four years.
-He married Sha Dila, who is six years older than him on September 15, 2014 and the ceremony was held at Perdana Felda Hall.
+On January 14, 2014, Alif had asked for his girlfriend's hand in marriage, Sha Dila Halid (born 1984) who is also his manager after knowing her for a total of four to six years.
+He married Sha Dila, who is six years older than him on September 15, 2014, and the ceremony was held at Perdana Felda Hall.

 On May 31, 2015, Alif and wife welcomed their firstborn child who was born at Pantai Hospital, Kuala Lumpur.
 The baby girl was named Alisha Anugerah.
 On February 2, 2017, Alif shared on his social account media Instagram that he became a father again to another beautiful baby girl.
 The couple welcomed their second daughter, Ariana Mecca, at Pantai Hospital, Kuala Lumpur.

 On November 17, 2018, Alif was a participant in Ironman race for the first time at Pantai Cenang on Langkawi Island.
 The Ironman 70.3 is also dubbed the Half Ironman, which covers half the distance of the actual annual triathlon race.

 Alif and his wife Sha Dila welcomes their third child, a boy named Muhammad ‘Ali, exactly on what would have been Alif’s 29th birthday on September 19, 2019.